The SoRSA Committee is composed of experienced UK and international safety auditing and engineering professionals.

 Julian is an independent road safety engineer (of over 25 years) and sheep farmer returning to the committee as Secretary.

-He is a Chartered Member of the Chartered Institution of Logistics and Transport, a Fellow of the Chartered Institute of Highways and Transportation, a Member of the Society of Road Safety Auditors, and holds a National Highways Certificate of Competency in Road Safety Audit (via SoRSA).
+Chris is a Chartered Member of the Chartered Institute of Logistics and Transport (CMILT), a Fellow of the Chartered Institution of Highways and Transportation (FCIHT), a Fellow of the Society of Road Safety Auditors (MSoRSA) and holds a Highways England Certificate of Competency in Road Safety.

 Den retired from his position as Principal Engineer – Road Safety with National Highways in September 2022.
 Although retired, he has still been actively involved as an Independent Auditor.